MrFizzyBubbs/pymafia/README.md

 >>> from pymafia import launch_gui
 ```

-### Accessing KoLmafia
+### Accessing Java Classes

 The reflected KoLmafia jar file can be accessed through a `KoLmafia` wrapper class instance called `km`.
-Most, if not all, of KoLmafia's Java classes are available as attributes on `km`.
+Most, if not all, of KoLmafia's Java classes are available as attributes through `km`.

 ```python
 >>> from pymafia.kolmafia import km